 Cheating - using or attempting to use unauthorized materials, information, notes, study aids or other devices in any academic exercise.
 This definition includes unauthorized communication of information during an academic exercise.
+The use of artificial intelligence (AI) is forbidden unless explicitly allowed by the instructor.

 Plagiarism - presenting the work of another as one's own (i.e., without proper acknowledgment of the source).
 The sole exception to the requirement of acknowledging sources is when the ideas, information, etc., are common knowledge.
+The use if AI to create a written or oral product, either in whole or in part, is a form of plagiarism unless the instructor explicitly permits its use for the assigned work and the use of AI is acknowledged in the product.